Antisemitism at Columbia University: Task Force on Antisemitism

-Presidents Minouche Shafik of Columbia University, Laura Rosenbury of Barnard Collge, and Thomas Bailey of the Teachers College announced the creation of a Task Force on Antisemitism on November 1, 2023, weeks into the Gaza war and protests against it at Columbia.
-It did not initially offer a definition of antisemitism.
+Presidents Minouche Shafik of Columbia University, Laura Rosenbury of Barnard College, and Thomas Bailey of the Teachers College announced the creation of a Task Force on Antisemitism on November 1, 2023, weeks into the Gaza war and protests against it at Columbia.
+It was co-chaired by Esther Fuchs, Nicholas Lemann, and David Schizer.
+It did not initially offer a definition of antisemitism, for which it was criticized by some, such as James Schamus.